vatpac-technology/pilot-resources/docs/assist-us/best-practices.md

 !!! warning
     All external links should use the `https` protocol.

-## Sector Names
+## ATC Unit Names
-Where available, controller positions should be referred to by their abbreviation (e.g. SAN for Sydney Approach North).
+Where available, controller positions should be referred to by their callsign (e.g. Sydney Director).
 Where multiple positions are discussed in close proximity, consider **bolding** the sector names.
-The `abbreviations.md` file contains a list of all sector abbreivations and creates a tooltip with their full name for clarification.

 ## Altitudes
 Describe any altitudes in the format of `Axxx` (for altitudes below 10,000ft) or `Fxxx` (for flight levels above 10,000ft) and wrap them in backticks.

 !!! example
     ``` md
-    Departures should climb to `A010`
+    The procedure should be flown at `A010`
     ```
-    Departures should climb to `A010`
+    The procedure should be flown at `A010`

 ## Radio Calls & Coordination
-It is recommended to include an example highlighting any unique or lesser-known radio calls which apply to a procedure, and to indicate any coordination requirements associated with a position.
+It is recommended to include an example highlighting any unique or lesser-known radio calls which apply to a procedure.
+Where applicable, a reference should be included to the AIP or other source which refers to that radio call/procedure.

-### Radio Calls
+### Example Radio Call Formatting
-Radio calls should take the following format:
+Example radio calls should take the following format:

 ``` md
 **STATION NAME**: "Message"